UPPMAX/R-python-julia-matlab-HPC/docs/common/login.rst

    .. admonition:: Use Thinlinc or terminal?

       - It is up to you!
-      - Graphics come easier with Thinlinc
+      - Graphics come easier with ThinLinc
       - For this course, when having many windows open, it may be better to run in terminal, for screen space issues.